 ✔️ Teigur Guesthouse – a very well-thought accommodation in the middle of the town of Akranes.
 The owners of this guesthouse will make sure that you have everything you need to have a perfect stay.

-Best free hot springs in Iceland for children: Laugarvatn Fontana
+Laugarvatn Fontana: best free hot springs in Iceland for children

 How to get to Laugarvatn Fontana?

-Laugarvatn Fontana is close to Reykjavik, as it can be reached within a little over an hour by car.
-From the center of the capital, visitors need to take the ring road to Mosfellsbær, and then the 36 and 365 roads.
+Laugarvatn Fontana is within easy reach of Reykjavik, taking just over an hour by car.
+From the center of the capital, visitors must take the ring road to Mosfellsbær, then routes 36 and 365.

 Tips on visiting Laugarvatn Fontana